dyntube-com/wordpress-dyntube-embed/readme.txt

 FAQ

 Q: What distinguishes iframe_id from channel_key?
-A: iframe_id is used for embedding individual videos via an iframe-based approach, while channel_key is used for embedding entire channels or playlists using a JavaScript-based approach.
+A: iframe_id is used for embedding individual videos via an iframe-based approach, while channel_key is used for embedding entire channels or videos using a JavaScript-based approach.

 Q: How does email tracking function?
 A: For iframe-based embeds with email tracking enabled, the plugin includes the current user's email address in the video embed URL, allowing DynTube to associate video views with specific users.
 JavaScript-based embeds handle email tracking automatically.